Multi-Marginal Flow Matching with Adversarially Learnt Interpolants: Introduction

 Formally, a (deterministic) system in $\mathbb{R}^n$ can be described by an ordinary differential equation (ODE) $dx_t=v_t(x_t)\,dt$, where $v_t$ is a time-dependent vector field.
 In a bimarginal case where samples are given from a pair of marginal distributions $q_0,q_1$, we aim to find $v_t$ such that the ODE's integration map from $t=0$ to $t=1$ pushes $q_0$ to $q_1$.
 In the multi-marginal case, the marginal distributions $p_t$ induced by the dynamics with initial conditions $p_0=q_0$ should also satisfy intermediate conditions, namely, $p_{t_i} = q_{t_i}$ for a set of times $0=t_1<t_2<\dots<t_K= 1$.
 The intermediate distributions $q_{t_i}$ are provided by datasets of samples.

-\looseness=-1 While this problem can be tackled by applying flow matching \citep{lipman2023flow, albergo2023stochastic, liu2023flow, tong2023improving} to learn flows for every pair of consecutive marginals $q_{t_i},q_{t_{i+1}}$ \citep{tong2023improving}, we show that such approaches can lead to non-smooth interpolation curves.
+While this problem can be tackled by applying flow matching \citep{lipman2023flow, albergo2023stochastic, liu2023flow, tong2023improving} to learn flows for every pair of consecutive marginals $q_{t_i},q_{t_{i+1}}$ \citep{tong2023improving}, we show that such approaches can lead to non-smooth interpolation curves.
 Recently, several methods specialising in multi-marginal problems have been proposed. \cite{rohbeck2025modeling} proposes to use cubic splines to build trajectories that pass through samples from intermediate distributions.
 However, spline interpolation methods do not seem to scale well to high dimensions \citep{lee2025multi}.
-Another line of work \citep{neklyudov2023computational, kapusniak2024metric} assumes that the samples from all of the target marginal distributions $q_{t_i}$ follow a certain geometry that can be learnt.
+Another line of work \citep{neklyudov2023computational, kapusniak2024metric} assumes that the interpolants in each interval $[t_i,t_{i+1}]$ follow a certain geometry that can be learnt.
 These methods fit an interpolant and use it for learning the vector field of the underlying dynamics.
-However, as we show in \Cref{sec:knot_exp} and \Cref{sec:cell_tracking}, they are not suitable when the data geometry varies with time (see, e.g., \Cref{fig:figure1}).
+However, the interpolants are still piecewise and are difficult to marginalise with precision, as we show in \Cref{sec:knot_exp} and \Cref{sec:cell_tracking} (see, e.g., \Cref{fig:figure1}).

-\looseness=-1 To overcome the limitations of previous methods, we propose to learn the interpolations between distributions using a GAN-like adversarial objective \citep{goodfellow2014generative, huanggan2024ganisdead} called adversarially learnt interpolants (ALIs).
+To overcome the limitations of previous methods, we propose to learn the interpolations between distributions using a GAN-like adversarial objective \citep{goodfellow2014generative, huanggan2024ganisdead} to obtain what we call adversarially learnt interpolants (ALIs).
 ALI directly matches the target intermediate marginals with those of the learnt interpolants (\Cref{fig:ali}).
 The interpolants can then be marginalised by a conditional flow matching (CFM) method, allowing us to model complex time-dependent behaviour while using available intermediate-time information.
 The full algorithm, called ALI-CFM, approximates the data distribution at each time step, as opposed to prior methods that force interpolants to pass through samples explicitly, which makes our method especially useful in cases where the provided dataset is noisy.